bevrist/ITC-2020/README.md

 ## To run locally:
-   Type "python manage.py runserver" into Powershell<br>
+   Type "python manage.py runserver 0.0.0.0:8000" into Powershell<br>
    Access the page on - localhost:8000/homepage